 What is Spain Famous for?
 Spainish Food and drinks

-Tapas have a huge influence on Spanish culture as people tend to go out to bars and have a drink and tapas.
+Tapas have a considerable influence on Spanish culture as people tend to go out to bars and have a drink and tapas.
 It’s a cultural activity and a style of eating.
 I would say it’s almost a way of life, enjoying the company of friends while drinking and eating small portions of great food.
 It can’t be a surprise that the Spaniards love going out.

 Tapas are now spread everywhere as we can see tapas bars in almost every major city in the world and thus one of the most famous Spanish things.